-This article presents 7 giftable African luxury brands and also serves as the perfect closing for our luxury series.
+This article presents 7 giftable African luxury brands that are worth considering for gifting.

-Some African entrepreneurs have created remarkable African luxury brands.
+Various African entrepreneurs are actively creating remarkable African luxury brands.

 These brand are fabulous gifts for event experiences, family and friends.